Painting of Snowdrops in Watercolor – Spring landscape

 After you finished painting the grass, the tree branches, and the bushes, you can add the snowdrops in your painting.
 The white of the snowdrops must stand out very well, so use clear white paint.
 Since the watercolor paint will lighten with one of two tones when it’s dry, the flowers will stand out even more.

-I hope you enjoyed my spring painting and you learned how to create a watercolor landscape.
+I hope you enjoyed my painting of Snowdrops in watercolors, and you learned how to create a watercolor spring landscape.
 I believe this technique is very easy even for the beginners.
 If you like this tutorial, don’t forget to subscribe to my Youtube channel.
-I am posting almost every day painting tutorials like this and in my painting challenge.
+Thank you for your time!